tim273/weather_radio_scripts/README.md

 ## Setting up SSL for Your Stream

 There's a couple ways to do this, but I'm going to describe how to do it with a proxy pass using Nginx.
-This is going to assume that you have a domain that you have pointed to your IP address to your local network and have port forwarded ports 80 and 443 to your Raspberry Pi (or other machine).
+This is going to assume that you have a domain that you have pointed to the IP address of your local/home network and have port forwarded ports 80 and 443 to your Raspberry Pi (or other machine).
 Start by installing Nginx on the same machine as your Icecast server:

     sudo apt install nginx